alexander-hergert/multi-step-form/README.md

 - Setup context and types.
 Create first page basic structure and setup React Form for tests.
 - Create Form structure and types.
 Implement logic for controlls and form states.
 - Separate types into types.tsx.
 Fill basic content and setup basic structure of steps.
+- Create PersonalInfo with more validations.
+Create Appnavigation structure.
+Simulating post and checking for form.

 ### Built with